ShubhamDalvi1999/Text_File_To_CSV_Pyspark_ETL/README.md

 2. Place your text data file in the appropriate directory.
 3. Run the provided code step-by-step in a Jupyter notebook or a PySpark environment.
 4. Review the generated CSV file and EDA outputs for insights.

+This `README.md` file provides a comprehensive overview of your project, detailing the data transformation, EDA, and cleaning steps along with usage instructions.